How Do Cervical Spinal Cord Injuries Affect Breathing?

 According to the Shepherd Center:

 - Injuries impacting C3 and above impact the diaphragm.
-A ventilator is frequently required for breathing, and a patient can’t sneeze or cough.
+A ventilator is frequently required for breathing, and the patient can’t sneeze or cough.
 Without the ability to sneeze or cough to rid the lungs of mucus, cervical spinal cord injury survivors are more likely to develop respiratory infections.

 - Injuries affecting C4-C5 eliminate movement of the intercostal and abdominal muscles.
 However, limited diaphragm functionality is still possible.
 This means that while a ventilator may not be needed continually, it may be needed some of the time.